cloudwego/cloudwego.github.io/content/en/docs/hertz/getting-started/_index.md

 ```console
   $ go mod init hertz_demo
 ```
-5. Generate the `go.sum` file
+5. Get & tidy dependencies
 ```console
   $ go mod tidy
 ```

 ### Run the Sample Code
-After you have completed the previous steps, you are able to launch the server
+After you have completed the previous steps, you are able to compile & launch the server
 ```console
 $ go run main.go
 ```